adobe/mocka/README.md

 - `mocka <path_to_file>` - run a test file written in mocka framework style
 - `mocka -t <path_to_file>` - run a test file written in mocka framework style (you can pass multiple -t files and the command will run all)
+- `mocka <path_to_file> -p <path_to_root_of_project>` - run a test file and set the project root to the directory provided in -p (this helps a lot when working with packages). !The path to root of project is more or less the same as for your luarocks module - where your lua files are all located!

 If you need coverage report in a human readable form: